charlesbrandt/public/code/api/postgresql.md

 ### pgAdmin

-pgAdmin is a GUI specific for Postgresql databases
+pgAdmin is a GUI specific for Postgresql databases.

+Note: pgAdmin does not include an auto-generated ERD based on current database schema.

 https://www.pgadmin.org/
 pgAdmin - PostgreSQL Tools